sytherese/2nd-To-4th-Qtr-Repository-DelaRosa_Sy/README.md

 - Almost everything is a button that the user can press wherein they'll get directed to another webpage.

+### Narrative of Personal Journal:
+- There will be an HTML form to collect information like the user's personal notes and annotations, just like how a personal journal would look like.
+They can type in a title, their name, dates, and other notes.
+All of these can be saved in the website for users to look back on.

 ### Use of JavaScript:
 JavaScript is used to toggle the sidebar menu when the Brooklyn 99 logo is clicked.
 This improves user experience by making navigation smoother and more interactive.

 ## Wireframes